mnylc/mnylc.github.io/_posts/news/2018-03-12-Digitization-Grants.md

 ### About Our Digitization Grant Program
 Since 2005, METRO’s Digitization Grant program has awarded over $880,000 to help fund 87 projects at 54 METRO member institutions.
 The program supports the implementation of digitization projects among METRO member libraries and archives.

 METRO’s digitization program is supported by funds from the New York State Regional Bibliographic Database Program.
-For more information about METRO’s digitization grant program, visit https://metro.org/services/digital-services#digi_grants.
+For more information about METRO’s digitization grant program, visit our [Digtial Services] page(https://metro.org/services/digital-services#digi_grants).